solita/solita-cd/skeletons/magritte/doc/magritte.rst

   If all that didn't put you off, you're very welcome to give it a try and let us know what you think on `the project's mailing list`_!
-When you encounter problems (and that's "when", not "if"), please `open a new issue`_ on the GitHub project page or send a description of the problem to the mailing list.
+When you encounter problems (and that's "when", not "if"), please `open a new issue`_ on the GitHub project page or `send a new message to the mailing list`_ describing the problem.
 Even though it's early days, we take every problem very seriously and will fix it as soon as we can.

 Software projects are always pressed for time, and infrastructure work often takes a back seat to product development.
 Not only do developers lack the time to build their `deployment pipeline`_ the right way -- they don't have the time to really think about what "the right way" is!
 That's where Magritte comes in.
-It is a collection of project skeletons and utilities that take the grunt work out of building deployment pipelines, letting you focus on solving the problems that are specific to your projects.
+It's a collection of project skeletons and utilities that take the grunt work out of building a deployment pipeline, letting you focus on solving the problems specific to your project.
-Magritte provides you with a minimal pipeline that you can grow into something that works for your project.
-It provides you with sensible defaults for decisions like directory layout, pipeline structure, provisioning, configuration management, testing.

-In case the last paragraph sounded ominous, we must emphasize that Magritte is a project skeleton, **not a framework**!
-It gives you something to start with, but you're always in charge, and you're always free to change anything and everything to work the way you deem best.
+We must emphasize that **Magritte is not a framework**!
+It lets you start with a minimal pipeline (with sensible defaults for decisions like directory layout, pipeline structure, provisioning, configuration management, and testing), but you're always in charge, and you're always free to change anything and everything to whatever works best for you and your project.

-If you'd like to know more about Magritte, you can continue to :doc:`design`, or if you just want to take it for a spin, jump straight to :doc:`quick_start`.
+If you'd like to know more about Magritte, you can read about the :doc:`design_principles` that guide Magritte's development, or if you just want to take it for a spin, jump straight to :doc:`quick_start`.

 .. toctree::
    :maxdepth: 1

-   design
+   design_principles
    quick_start

 .. _deployment pipeline: http://martinfowler.com/bliki/DeploymentPipeline.html
 .. _the project's mailing list: https://groups.google.com/forum/#!forum/solita-magritte
 .. _open a new issue: https://github.com/solita/magritte/issues/new
+.. _send a new message to the mailing list: https://groups.google.com/forum/#!newtopic/solita-magritte